-Students should not have their mobile phone or any other electronic device, including headphones, visible between 8.40am and 3.00pm.
+Mobile phones, including headphones, should not be visible or heard between 8.40am and 3.00pm.
 This includes break and lunchtime.

-Mobile phones, earphones, headphones and other similar electronic devices with internet connectivity, must not be used, seen or heard during school hours.
-This will foster greater positive social interaction amongst students, in particular at break and lunchtimes, in addition to having a positive impact on the wellbeing of students.
-If students are seen to have any of the devices or equipment listed above, between the hours of 8.40am and 3.00pm, the teacher will confiscate the item(s) for the remainder of the day and the student will be able to collect the confiscated items at the end of the school day.
-In the unlikely event that the items are confiscated a second time, we will require a parent or carer to collect the confiscated devices.
+Students breaching this expectation will have the device confiscated for the remainder of the day and the student will be able to collect the confiscated items at the end of the school day.
+In the unlikely event that the items are confiscated a second time, we will require a parent or carer to collect the confiscated device.